The world's biggest carmaker is shutting down in Europe - Local News 8

 “Given the present significant deterioration in the sales situation and the heightened uncertainty regarding parts supplies to our plants, production is to be suspended in the near future at factories operated by group brands,” said Diess.

-It’s the latest automaker in Europe to close plants as a result of the coronavirus.
+It joins other automakers in Europe in closing plants as a result of the coronavirus.
 Fiat Chrysler, Peugeot owner PSA Group and Renault on Monday announced the closure of 35 manufacturing facilities in total across Europe as regional and national authorities imposed severe restrictions on travel and public life.
 Together, the three companies sold roughly 12 million cars last year.

 14 million European jobs at stake